Quick Take

 The good news is that the Belgian Tervuren is very intelligent and loves working alongside people.
 If you are willing to put the time into training, you will be rewarded with a loving, pleasant companion.

-If you are interested in finding a dog at a rescue, plan to work patiently with it while it learns how to become a member of your family.
-Belgian Tervurens often end up in rescues due to their high-energy levels.
+If you are interested in adopting a dog from a rescue, plan to work patiently with it as it learns to become a member of your family.
+Belgian Tervurens often end up in rescues due to their high energy levels.
 With a solid training plan and plenty of exercise, they can easily learn more positive behaviors.

 The prospective pet owner should have a good idea of what to expect from a Belgian Tervuren.
 The breed can seem high-maintenance in some ways, such as its activity level, but its intelligence and love for companionship make it an attractive choice for many families.

-As with any breed that has a tendency toward developing hip or elbow problems, choosing a dog food high in calcium is a smart choice.
+As with any breed that tends to develop hip or elbow problems, choosing a dog food high in calcium is a smart choice.
 Feed puppy food exclusively until your puppy is around a year old.

 Access to fresh, clean water at all times is important for your pup as well.
 Some dogs enjoy the taste of flowing water and drink more if provided with a pet fountain.